A Sequence-to-Sequence Approach to Dialogue State Tracking: Experiments

 \subsubsection{Effect of BERT}

 To investigate the effectiveness of using BERT in the utterance encoder and schema encoder, we replace BERT with Bi-directional LSTM and run the model on SGD and MultiWOZ2.2.
 As shown in Figure~\ref{fig:attention}, the performance of the BiLSTM-based model Seq2Seq-DU-w/oBert in terms of Joint GA and Int.
-Acc decreases significantly compared with Seq2Seq-DU-Overall.
-It indicates that the BERT-based encoders, which contain certain knowledge, can create and utilize more accurate representations for dialogue understanding.
+Acc decreases significantly compared with Seq2Seq-DU.
+It indicates that the BERT-based encoders can create and utilize more accurate representations for dialogue understanding.